A&E delays linked to tens of thousands of patient deaths, top doctors claim

 These figures are nearly five times higher than what is shown in publicly available data each month.

 It comes as an analysis by The Independent suggested more than 430,000 patients may have come to harm as a result of paramedic crews being delayed in handing over patients to stretched A&Es.
-Of these 46,000 may have suffered severe harm.
+Of these, 46,000 may have suffered severe harm.

 Have you been impacted by this story? email rebecca.thomas@independent.co.uk